microsoft/AgentsClientSDK.Android/README.md

 ## Getting started with Android

-This tutorial will help you connect with an agent created in Copilot Studio and published to custom website or mobile app, without authentication.
-The SDK connects to agents using Directline protocol, which enables anonymous text based agent interactions through websockets.
+This tutorial will help you connect with an agent created in Copilot Studio and published to a custom website or mobile app, without authentication.
+The SDK connects agents using Direct line protocol, which enables anonymous text-based agent interactions through web sockets.

 You will need the following:

 1. Bot schema name
 2. Environment Id
+3. Environment

-### Once you have created the new application or project in Android Studio, follow these steps to add the AgentsClientSDK to your project.
+### Once you have created a new application or project in Android Studio, follow these steps to add the AgentsClientSDK to your project.

 ### Step 1: Include in build